madprops/blog/docs/close.md

 ## Mouse

 Why so mouse-focused?
-A lot of the time I'm in cruising mode (One hand on my mouse, the other hand resting)
+A lot of the time I'm in cruising mode (One hand on my mouse, the other hand resting).

 The more I can do with my mouse the better.
 This way I can open, close, hide, whatever, using a single hand.

+## The Cursor Method

+The advantage of using the "close/hide the window below the cursor" method is that the whole window is the target.

+I don't need to point and click on tiny areas like the minimize/close buttons, I have the whole window area to click.

+And not having decorations saves space, plus makes important clickable areas reside at the top, like tabs.